 With the SQL Server 2012 SP1 CU2 release, a new important feature was added: the ability to back up and restore a database straight from Azure Blob storage.

 A good post about the database life-cycle management for Azure SQL Database.

 How to find/modify SQLServer Agent logfile location?
 Rohit Garg answers.

 Patrick is running a series of SQL Server Reporting Services 2012 Beginner posts.

-Many people use MySQL in the console to execute a simple command, but did you know that MySQL can format the result of the query directly to XML or html?
+Many people use MySQL in the console to execute a simple command, but did you know that MySQL can format the result of the query directly to XML or HTML?

 Valeriy Karvchuk was asked today what different state values for InnoDB I/O threads really mean.

-Sveta Smirnova has written about troubleshooting performance diagram.
+Sveta Smirnova writes about troubleshooting performance diagrams.

 Interested in working with Fahd?
 Schedule a tech call.